MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-InboxRule.md

 ```

 ### -Mailbox
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Mailbox parameter specifies the mailbox to which the Inbox rule belongs.
-You can use one of the following values:

-- GUID

-- Distinguished name (DN)

-- Domain\\Account

-- User principal name (UPN)

-- LegacyExchangeDN

-- SmtpAddress

-- Alias

-!!!
-Exchange Server 2016, Exchange Online

 The Mailbox parameter specifies the mailbox that contains the Inbox rule.
 You can use any value that uniquely identifies the mailbox.

 For example: